-As we previously mentioned, 60 amps were the standard household power nearly sixty years back.
-However, today’s household pieces of equipment such as televisions, computer computers, heating and cooling units, dryers, refrigerators, home theatres, are power-intensive, implying that your home needs more amperage.
+As previously mentioned, 60 amps was the standard household power nearly sixty years back.
+However, today’s household electrical equipment such as televisions, computers, heating and cooling units, dryers, refrigerators, and home theatres are power-intensive; meaning that your home needs more amperage.

 And if you were not aware, not having adequate power is not only an inconvenience but can also pose a great threat to the safety of your electrical equipment.
-And even with sufficient electrical power, you will also need to stop using many extension cords or power strips, which is a potential safety hazard.
-An electrical upgrade of your systems will not only ensure your home runs on the recommended power requirement but will also ensure there are enough outlets in your home to support the many devices and appliances.
+And even with sufficient electrical power, you also need to stop using many extension cords or power boards, which are a potential safety hazard.
+An electrical upgrade of your systems will not only ensure your home runs on the recommended power requirement, but will also ensure there are enough outlets in your home to support multiple devices and appliances.

 To ensure your home is up to date with the latest electrical codes:

 Bearing in mind that electrical building codes may change on a yearly basis, the chances are always high that new safety codes may have been implemented since you last updated your home electrical system.
 This is why you would want to consult an electrician to help you assess your electrical system to determine whether your home needs an upgrade or not.